undefinedable/zeppelin-orderkuota/README.md

 > Use this API **at your own risk (DWYOR)**.
 > The developer **does not guarantee** security, stability, or compliance with OrderKuota’s Terms of Service.
 >
-> Using this for illegal activities (including gambling (judol) payment gateways or fraudulent use) **may result in suspension or permanent account ban**.
+> Using this for illegal activities (including gambling/judol payment gateways or fraudulent use) **may result in suspension or permanent account ban**.
 >
 > ⚠️ Please **use responsibly and ethically.**